biocommons/eutils/README.rst

 eutils is a Python package to simplify searching, fetching, and parsing records from NCBI using their E-utilities_ interface.

-STATUS: This code is alpha.
-There are no known bugs, but the code supports only a limited subset of E-Utilities replies.
-PubMed, Gene, RefSeq (nucleotide), and dbSNP data are well-represented; others are not represented at all.

 |pypi_badge| |build_status| |contributors| |license| |rtd| |changelog|